 Nashville has also long been known as the “Songwriting Capital of the World.”
-Songwriters from all over the globe come to Music City to learn the art and share their passion of songwriting.
-The famous Bluebird Cafe showcases songwriters performing their original music in an intimate “in the round” setting that was created in Nashville and allows them to share the stories of inspiration behind their songs.
+Songwriters from all over the globe come to Music City to learn the art and share their passion for songwriting.
+The famous Bluebird Cafe showcases songwriters performing their original music in an intimate “in the round” setting that was created in Nashville and allows them to share the stories of the inspiration behind their songs.
 Nashville Songwriters Association International, NSAI, which fosters the art of songwriting and works to protect artists’ rights, is headquartered here.
-The annual Tin Pan South Songwriters Festival puts these songwriters somewhere they’re not use to being, in the spotlight.
+The annual Tin Pan South Songwriters Festival puts these songwriters somewhere they’re not used to being, in the spotlight.
 Over the course of five days, more than 300 songwriters perform at venues around town.

 Nashville has also become a hub for pop, rock, bluegrass, Americana, jazz, classical, contemporary Christian, blues, and soul music.
-Rolling Stone recently gave Nashville the title of “Best Music Scene.”
+Rolling Stone gave Nashville the title of “Best Music Scene.”
 Artists like Robert Plant, Kid Rock, Black Eyed Peas, Bon Jovi, and Michael Buble, among many others, have come to Music City to write and record.
-Names like Kings of Leon, Justin Timberlake, The Black Keys, Keith Urban, Michael McDonald, Keb’ Mo’, Sheryl Crow, Paramore, Hot Chelle Rae, and Jack White have chosen to call Nashville home.
+Names like Kings of Leon, Justin Timberlake, The Black Keys, Keith Urban, Michael McDonald, Keb’ Mo’, Sheryl Crow, Paramore, Hot Chelle Rae, and Jack White have chosen to call the Nashville area home.

 Nashville is home to United Record Pressing, North America’s largest volume producing vinyl record plant.
 Opened in 1949, United Record Pressing has pressed vinyl records for everyone from Miles Davis, Bob Dylan, and The Beatles to Beyonce, Justin Timberlake, and Ludacris.

 The Schermerhorn Symphony Center, home to the renowned, GRAMMY award-winning Nashville Symphony, anchors the downtown end of the recently designated Music Mile.
-The Music Mile is a symbolic stretch of roadway connecting the $123 million Symphony Center with the music district of Music Row, the vibrant new entertainment venues on Demonbreun Street, the Frist Art Museum, the Country Music Hall of Fame and Museum, the Music City Walk of Fame and the Bridgestone Arena.
+The Music Mile is a symbolic stretch of roadway connecting the Symphony Center with the music district of Music Row, the vibrant new entertainment venues on Demonbreun Street, the Frist Art Museum, the Country Music Hall of Fame and Museum, the Music City Walk of Fame, and the Bridgestone Arena.
 The Music Mile perfectly illustrates how the music of Music City is indeed a common thread throughout the business, cultural and entertainment sectors of Nashville.

 Live music can be seen and heard every day and night of the week in Nashville.
 The world-famous honky tonks, located on Broadway, offer free live music 365 days a year.
 And with more than 180 music venues around town ranging from large arenas and concert halls to small clubs and featuring nearly every genre of music, it’s easy to see why this is the city that “music calls home.”